rakesh-vardan/drill4j.github.io/how-to-start.md

 Go to the [**link**](https://chrome.google.com/webstore/detail/drill4j-browser-extension/lhlkfdlgddnmbhhlcopcliflikibeplm?hl=ru) and install the browser extension for manual testing.
 We're using self-signed certificates.
 After the first start, go to https://localhost:8443 click "Advanced" and "Continue"

-> Note: don't' forget to register an agent before the start testing and add code coverage plugin.
+> Note: don't' forget to register an agent before the start testing and add test-to-code mapping plugin.
   * Press "Register" button
   * Fill all necessary fields
   * Go to agent by clicking on a name and press "Add new plugin" button and choose CodeCoverage